Maculelê (stick dance): Origins

+The German painter Rugendas observed African slaves stick fighting during the 1820s in Brazil:

+That stick fighting and dancing have endured into the twentieth century through forms like maculêlê.

 Form

 In the roda, one or more atabaques positioned at the entrance of the circle.
 Each person brandishes a pair of long sticks, traditionally made from biriba, canzi, or pitia wood from Brazil.
 The sticks, called grimas, traditionally measure 20–24 in long by 1+1/8 in thick.
 As the Maculelê rhythm plays on the atabaque, the people in the circle begin rhythmically striking the sticks together.
 The leader sings, and the people in the circle respond by singing the chorus of the songs.
 When the leader gives the signal to begin playing Maculelê, two people enter the circle, and to the rhythm of the atabaque, they begin striking their own and each other's sticks together.
 On the first three beats, they strike their own sticks together, making expressive and athletic dance movements, and on each fourth beat, they strike each other's respective right-hand stick together.
 This makes for a dance that looks like "mock stick combat".
 (Also, traditionally in Maculelê, the players wear dried grass skirts).

-Maculelê has steps similar to many other Brazilian dances such as "frevo" from Pernanbuco, "Moçambique" from São Paulo, "Cana-verde" from Vassouras-RJ, "Bate-pau" from Mato Grosso, "Tudundun" from Pará among others.
+Maculelê has steps similar to many other Brazilian dances such as "frevo" from Pernambuco, "Moçambique" from São Paulo, "Cana-verde" from Vassouras-RJ, "Bate-pau" from Mato Grosso, "Tudundun" from Pará among others.